-You start relaxing the minute you step out of the car
+You start relaxing the minute you step out of the car…George Westin

-Guests enjoy riding on horseback through mountain and meadow cattle country and sharing a way of life that continues the warm hospitality and exciting traditions of early California.
+Guests enjoy riding on horseback through mountain and meadow cattle country.
+They get a glimpse of a way of life that continues the warm hospitality and exciting traditions of early California.
 The Quarter Circle U RANKIN RANCH was founded in 1863 by Walker Rankin Sr. It is one of the oldest and largest family owned ranches in the West.
 Six generations of Rankins have cherished this family ranch.